DataAnalystSweety/MySQL_Walmart_Sales_DSA/README.md

 ### Generic Question

 1. How many unique cities does the data have?
-2. In which city the branch belongs?
+2. In which city the branches belongs?

 ### Product